Mike Schooler

 Michael Ralph Schooler (born August 10, 1962) is an American former professional baseball player.
-Schooler pitched in Major League Baseball (MLB) from - for the Seattle Mariners and the Texas Rangers.
-He attended Garden Grove High School in Garden Grove, California, Cal State Fullerton and Golden West College.
+Schooler pitched in Major League Baseball (MLB) from – for the Seattle Mariners and the Texas Rangers.
+He attended Garden Grove High School in Garden Grove, California, Golden West College, and Cal State Fullerton.

 Professional career

+Seattle Mariners

+The Seattle Mariners selected Schooler in the second round, 35th overall, in the 1985 MLB draft.
+He worked as a starter to begin his minor league career, leading his teams in wins, starts, and strikeouts in 1986 and 1987.
+He converted to a relief role with Caracas of the Venezuelan Winter League after the 1987 season, then pitched in relief in Triple-A at the beginning of 1988.